apoorvpandey-ap/calendar/README.md

 	### @javax4u
 		1. added new git key in mac
 		2. changed user name to javax4u

-## 28-12-2021
+## 29-12-2021
 	### @apoorv
 		1. Install Docker on pc and fix docker issues

 	### @rupesh
+		. worked on halodoc
+		. attended meeting with turing